radomir-radionov/GamesStore/README.md

 # GamesStore

-For starting this project you need:
+For run this project you need:

 ```git clone https://github.com/radomir-radionov/GamesStore.git```